CHOICE: the one thing you can exercise at any moment.

 After: I choose not to buy that pair of jeans right now.

 Feel the difference?

 Choosing is taking back your power – moving from victim to creator.

-We always have a choice.
+You always have a choice.
 And when you start to insert these two powerful words, you are going to come against the edges of your thinking as to where you feel you have power to choose and where you don’t.